 We have provided some basic details about professional indemnity insurance below:

-- What is professional indemnity insurance? - A type of business insurance that covers the cost of legal fees and claims against loss of sales or damaged reputation.
+- What is professional indemnity insurance? - Business insurance covers the cost of legal fees and claims against financial loss through lost sales or damaged reputation.
 This type of business insurance is for businesses that offer professional services to clients, such as advice, skills, expertise or knowledge.

 - Is professional indemnity insurance legally required? - No, professional indemnity insurance is not a legal requirement, however it is a mandatory requirement in certain industries.
 Regulators and professional bodies can therefore make it compulsory in order to conduct business.
 For example, an independent financial adviser would need to have adequate professional indemnity insurance if they wish to carry out public practice duties.